CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 predℤ z = {!!}
 ```

-Now we turn our attention to defining addition of integers.
-Since the
-integers are the disjoint union of two copies of the natural numbers,
+Now for addition of integers.
+Since the integers are a disjoint union
 there are two cases to handle.
 We'll make things simpler by separating
 these cases out.